naeramarth7/clean-greader/README.md

 ### Manual
 1. Download the package using the "Download ZIP" button on the right
-2. Copy the content of the clean-greader-master folder into you tt-rss/themes folder (e. g. /usr/share/tt-rss/themes)
+2. Copy the clean-greader-master folder into you tt-rss/themes folder (e. g. /usr/share/tt-rss/themes) and rename it to clean-greader
+3. Copy the clean-greader.css file from the clean-greader folder into you themes root folder (e. g. /usr/share/tt-rss/themes)

 ## Update
 ### Using git